linhy24/personal-site-template/README.md

 ## Logic of Dark Mode

-User's preference of whether choosing dark mode or not is remembered and stored in LocalStorage by default.
+Users' preference of whether choosing dark mode or not is remembered and stored in LocalStorage by default.

 You can easily change this by commenting out\
 `// const savedMode = localStorage.getItem('dark-mode');`\
 `// if (savedMode !== null) return savedMode === 'true';`\
 in `App.js`.

-Then, if the user ever refreshes the webpage, the theme will change to `prefer-color-scheme` of your system.
+ Then, if users ever refresh the webpage, its theme will change to `prefer-color-scheme` of their system.

 ## Usage

-After clone this project to your local repo, run `npm install` to install the required node modules to start developing.
+After cloning this project to your local repo, run `npm install` to install the required node modules to start developing.
 The development process follows standard React development practices.

 Please refer to [official React documentation](https://react.dev/reference/react) for more guidance.